alemart/surgescript/docs/tutorials/properties.md

 }
 ```

-Since SurgeScript 0.5.3, you may add the **readonly** specifier after the **public** keyword.
+Since SurgeScript 0.5.3, you may add the **readonly** modifier after the **public** specifier.
 Doing so disallows the modification of the property by external objects:

 ```
 object "Animal"